Gruntfuggly/auto-snippet/README.md

 ## Configuration

 There is one configuration setting which maps filename globs (or language IDs) to snippet names.
+For example, to match a typescript filename in any folder, use one of the following:

+- set `"pattern"` to `"**/*.ts"`
+- set `"regex"` to `".*\.ts"`
+- set `"language"` to `"typescript"`.

 You can also specify an array of commands to execute after inserting the snippet. *Note: The commands are not executed synchronously.
 If no snippet is configured, the commands are still run*.

 Example: